The-Kiln/gong-mcp-customized/README.md

 - Search for calls by date range or participants
 - Access user information
 - Generate briefs for deals/accounts
 - Analyze call patterns and metrics
+- Automatically fetch all pages of paginated data